ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

-# From Analysis to Microservices
+# From Analysis to Microservice Specifications
 ## Goals and outline of section
 This section describes the design step which uses output from the event storming session and subsequent analysis and derives a set of micro services design specification.
 The goals for ts design step and the resulting specifications are: